 Natural disasters can wreak havoc on all levels of our society, from the devastation to individual property owners to the ripple effect through our global economy.
-Most recently, a series of “atmospheric rivers” and “weather bombs” have caused catastrophic flooding in the Fraser Valley and other areas of British Columbia.
-Unfortunately, this has resulted not only in the destruction of properties, but has also incapacitated our highway system, isolating people from work and their homes and exacerbating the already existing supply chain struggles.
+Most recently, a series of “atmospheric rivers” and “weather bombs” caused catastrophic flooding in the Fraser Valley and other areas of British Columbia.
+Unfortunately, this resulted not only in the destruction of properties, but also incapacitated our highway system, isolating people from work and their homes and exacerbating the already existing supply chain struggles.

 While certainly secondary to the devasting loss of property, livestock and livelihoods, these disasters can also have substantial legal ramifications, including the enforcement of contracts.
 Whether the contract deals with the purchase of a property, the provision of goods or even employment, what happens if the underlying purpose of the contract is significantly impacted by something as unforeseen as a natural disaster?

 Most people are familiar with the concept of the contract and its key elements, such as offer, acceptance and consideration.
 The basic idea of the contract is that it sets out with sufficient certainty all of the terms agreed to by the parties with respect to a particular transaction.
 Which begs the question – if after you have entered into a contract something completely unforeseen occurs (such as an “atmospheric river”) which impacts either the value of the subject matter of the contract, or one or both parties’ ability to perform their obligations under the contract, what then?

 Effect of Disasters and Other Unforeseen Events on the Contract